Psaluja706/DSA/README.md

-# DSA questions i=in JAVA leetcode
+# DSA questions in JAVA leetcode